 As a general rule, there are no refunds except under extenuating circumstances like medical reasons or a death in the family.

 Yes!
 For example, if you registered for the 100 and want to ride the 60, that’s fine.
-You don’t have to do anything other than show up at the time for the route’s departure.
+Please just let us know when you check in at registration so we can make a note of it.

 There are Porta Potties available for riders and the base lodge will be open.
 There are no shower facilities.